Search Trigger

 How we calculate

-Our record UK and Europe order book stands at £486m at 1 June 2022, representing a 61 per cent increase since 1 June 2021.
-This solid order book position leaves the Group well positioned to deliver on its strategic objectives.
+Our high-quality UK and Europe order book stands at £510m at the end of June 2023, representing a £24m increase from June 2022.
+The strong order book gives us good earnings visibility and leaves us well positioned to deliver our strategic objectives.

 Stakeholder linkage